Why Smart Thermostats Are Worth It

-You can get the same energy savings with a programmable thermostat, but it's going to require a little bit more work than a smart thermostat.
-To set up a schedule on programmable models, we suggest following these guidelines from ENERGY STAR® to save energy.
+You can get identical energy savings with a programmable thermostat, but it’s going to require a little bit more effort than a smart thermostat.
+To set up a schedule on programmable models, we suggest following these recommendations from ENERGY STAR® to save energy.

 Recommended Temperature Settings for Your Heating System

 - Day: Set back at least 8 degrees, if no one is there.

 - Evening: Higher than 70 degrees.

 - Sleep: Decrease at least 8 degrees.

 - Day: Set up at least 7 degrees, if no one is there.

 - Sleep: Increase at least 4 degrees.